 To sort the

-_scorecolumn in descending order, hover over its header, and then click twice on the arrow icon so it changes to .
+_scorecolumn in descending order, hover over its header, and set the sort icon to .

 At this point, you’re doing a multi-column sort: first by